imdevan/jstorrent/README.md

 about the third time I've written a torrent client, so it should be the least buggy of them all :-)

 I'm currently charging $2 for the install on the chrome web store.
 But you can also run it from source here.
-I think you have to enter developer mode if you're on ChromeOS.
 I want to do some kind of donate/freemium model, once I can figure out this: http://stackoverflow.com/questions/21147236/get-user-openid-url-without-user-interaction (I want to be able to detect users who already paid $2)

 Installation:
 ====